 - Don’t bathe right away.
 Wait about a day or so to shower or bathe, unless instructed otherwise by your doctor.

 - Don’t lift anything over 10 pounds, exercise, or have sex to avoid reopening your incisions.

 Rest as much as possible during the first couple of days to recover more effectively.
 You can take the surgical bandage off and stop wearing tight underwear after about two days.
-You’ll also be able to bathe, shower, and swim.
+You’ll also likely be able to bathe or shower.

-Pain and swelling may get worse at first, but these symptoms should improve quickly and clear up after about a week.
+Pain and swelling may get worse at first, but for most people, these symptoms should improve fairly quickly and clear up after about a week.
 You should be able to resume most of your daily activities within the first two days without too much trouble or discomfort.

 You can usually return to work after two days if it won’t require much manual labor or moving around.

 In the first 48 hours following your procedure, the following can help improve your recovery:

 - Rest.
 Lie on your back as much as possible to keep from straining your scrotum.